stream_chat 10.0.1 copy "stream_chat: ^10.0.1" to clipboard

 Example Project #

-There is a detailed Flutter example project in the example folder.
-You can directly run and play on it.
+There is a detailed example project in the example folder.
+You can run it directly to explore the API.

 Setup API Client #

-First you need to instantiate a chat client.
-The Chat client will manage API call, event handling and manage the web socket connection to Stream Chat servers.
-You should only create the client once and re-use it across your application.
+First, instantiate a chat client.
+The client manages API calls, event handling, and the WebSocket connection to Stream Chat servers.
+You should create it once and re-use it across your application.

 Logging #

-By default the Chat Client will write all messages with level Warn or Error to stdout.
+By default, the chat client writes all messages with level Warn or Error to stdout.

 Change Logging Level

-During development you might want to enable more logging information, you can change the default log level when constructing the client.
+During development you might want to enable more logging information:

 Custom Logger